takeshi-codes/blog/content/about.md

 title: About Me
 ---

 A page about me on my website created by me.
 Neato.

-I'm Dylan, a full stack web developer, with a little solutions architecture and frontend sprinkled in there too.
-I'm pretty into working with Ruby on Rails.
-You can also find me using tools like Node, React, and Angular.
-Also like cloud stuff, specifically AWS and Fly.io, and occassionally Firebase or Supabase.

-Most of my keyboard time is spent honing my skills with Ruby and JavaScript.
-I really like to push the limits of things and find out what makes stuff tick.
-I plan on using this blog to talk about my thoughts on Ruby, JS, and developer productivity.
-Not sure if I want to dip my toes into the tutorial world, there's a lot of really good tutorials out there.
-For now, I'm just getting my thoughts out and into the world.
+Hello, my name is Dylan, and I'm a full-stack web developer experienced in solutions architecture and front-end development.
+I work mostly with Ruby on Rails, but I've also done a fair amount of work with Node.js, React, Angular, AWS, Fly.io, and sometimes even Firebase or Supabase.
+I just love experimenting with cloud technologies and keep on increasing my skill set to keep up with modern web development.
+Most of my time is spent bettering my skills in Ruby and JavaScript.
+I live for pushing the limits of what's possible and learning how things work under the hood.

-Outside of computer-y stuff, I'm learning Japanese.
-Learning a new language has been pretty fun, especially one so vastly different than English.
-Also pretty into Nintendo games, drinking and brewing beer, and hanging out with my dog.
+Outside of development, I’m immersing myself in learning Japanese, which has been an exciting challenge, especially considering the language’s unique structure compared to English.
+I’m also an avid fan of Nintendo games, enjoy and tasting brewing beer, and cherish time spent with my dog, Potter.